 And I am lucky to have a brilliant team!
-My daughter Ffion now looks after Radiance, my lovely Dad works with me in the workshop once a week and I have the lovely Emma Linney to help me in the studio.
+My daughter Ffion now looks after Radiance, my lovely Dad works with me in the workshop once a week and I have the lovely Oonagh Staerk to help me in the studio.
+We often have student interns in to help too so they can discover what it's like to run a small design business.
 Ffion made this website for me using Shopify and my dear friend Sarah Mason, who also shares our studio space takes my photos.

 I'm from Leeds originally but I found great inspiration in the countryside when I studied 'Crafts' at Carmarthen college in West Wales.
 I lived in Laugharne for many years, raising my two small children, sketching and drawing in the fields and woodland and gathering my ideas.
 When my children became of school age we moved back up North settling in Hebden Bridge.

 I joined Northlight Studio, then situated at the top of an old textile mill with wide views across the valley and I found the support and inspiration to introduce my work to the wider world.
 I made a range of paper cut greetings cards which made it to Libertys, Harrods, Paperchase and many beautiful craft galleries across the country.
 Whilst holding my paper cuts up to the light to enjoy the silhouettes, the idea of making lamps seemed the next exciting step.